Want to take your training skills to the next level?

-During the final exercise, attendees must demonstrate a basic level of mastery for the topics presented.
+During the final exercise, attendees must demonstrate a basic level of mastery of the topics presented.

-What is the ideal duration of your Train the Trainer class?
+What is the ideal duration of your Train the Trainer program?
 What is your recommended duration for our specific circumstances?

 The ideal is a total of five days when there is more emphasis and inclusion of instructional design methods and best practices.
-When possible, we will provide a break in between so that the participants go back to their offices to produce their training development and return for days three and four to present their design plan and to deliver a segment of that training as their final training project.
-Most of our client opt for three consecutive days.
+When possible, we will provide a break in between, so that the participants go back to their offices to produce their training development and return for days four and five to present their design plan and to deliver a segment of that training as their final training project.
+Most of our clients opt for three or four consecutive days.

 Do you certify Trainers?
 How recognized is your certification globally?

 Yes, we do certify trainers.
-Taking the TrainSmart Internationally Certified Train-the-Trainer workshop that was certified by the International Board of Certified Trainers, this completes the first step.
+Successfully completing of the TrainSmart Internationally Certified Train-the-Trainer workshop that was certified by the International Board of Certified Trainers, completes the first step.
 Following the successful completion of this workshop, the participant applies for Trainer Certification to the International Board of Certified Trainers.
-TrainSmart will assist in the application, if interested.
-Some clients include the cost of the certification application into the cost of the workshop and TrainSmart assists, collects the applications and submits on behalf of the client.
-It generally takes 6-8 weeks to receive the acknowledgment of the certification which comes directly from the International Board of Certified Trainers.
+TrainSmart assists the participants with the application process, as well as submits the application and associated certification application fee.
+The approval process generally takes 4-6 weeks to receive the acknowledgment of the certification which comes directly from the International Board of Certified Trainers.

 What differentiates your Train-the-Trainer program from other Train-the-Trainer companies and programs?